-CAD students must be proficient in keyboarding, Microsoft Windows[TM], and Microsoft Office Suite[TM].
+CAD students must be proficient in keyboarding, Microsoft WindowsTM, and Microsoft Office SuiteTM.
 Students who do not possess the required computer skills must complete MATC's CIS 100 Software Applications course.
-This course can be taken concurrently with first semester CAD courses.
+This course can be taken concurrently with first semester CAD courses and will be applied as a general education elective.